ItsDoctorLeaf/reduxbot/README.md

 [link] = A link to their discord server <br />

 ### /create-enemy
 This command adds an enemy to the list, so that when you do the /enemies command, the information appears.
-Great for new members of your team to check what they do
+Great for new members of your team to check what they do<br />
 [name] = The name of the nation/team<br />
 [leader] = The person who is incharge of the group<br />
 [location] = The general location of the group<br />